-Dudes, make sure you're enjoying the process of making great coffee.
+Have fun!
 If brewing an inverted Aeropress on top of a mountain floats your boat, then kill it.
-However, if any bit of the process stresses you out - scrap it straight away.
-Coffee should be a pleasure, so have a blast and enjoy! :)
+If any of the process stresses you out, scrap it.
+Coffee should be a pleasure, so have a blast!